-Night time is important in skin care for a few reasons:
+Night time is important in skin care because:

 - Unlike day time, there is no addition of make up, sunscreen, grime and pollution to counteract active products and block pores